 Teen who crashed sports car in carpark jailed six weeks for rash driving act

-Herman Shi Ximu was also given an 18 months' driving ban from the date of his release.
+Herman Shi Ximu was also given an 18-month driving ban from the date of his release.

 SINGAPORE: Full-time national serviceman Herman Shi Ximu, 19, was sentenced to six weeks' jail for one count of causing grievous hurt with a rash act, after he crashed his Nissan GT-R into a Toyota driven by 66-year-old Teong Hien Sing.

-Shi was also given an 18 months' driving ban from the date of his release.
+Shi was also given an 18-month driving ban from the date of his release.

 On Aug 27 last year at about 2.50pm, Shi attended a motoring event at a public car park in Kallang along Stadium Walk.
 He was then under a one-year probation for new drivers at the time of the incident.